 July is a great month for a beach-based vacation in Bali, and there are so many great beaches, each offering its own perks.
 Amed Beach on the east coast has black sand and is a big hit with divers, thanks to its coral reef and multiple shipwrecks.
 Kuta Beach is the most touristy on the whole island; it’s where first-time surfers and young party-goers tend to hang out.
 Sanur Beach has a traditional ‘fishing village’ vibe and is popular with families, while if you want solitude you should head to Green Bowl Beach on the island’s southernmost tip.

 Bali’s main tourist areas are in the south of the island, close to Kuta and Seminyak.
-Kuta is the busiest and most touristy resort, and it’s where you’ll find the the majority of shops, restaurants and nightlife.
-Seminyak is more upmarket with plenty of luxury villas and a great selection of stylish boutiques, restaurants and watering holes.
-Ubud is the island’s cultural capital where there are frequent musical dance performances, as well as museums and art galleries, plus regular workshops for silverwork, wood carving and painting.
+Kuta is the busiest and most touristy resort, and it’s where you’ll find the majority of shops, restaurants, and nightlife.
+Seminyak is more upmarket with plenty of luxury Bali villas and a great selection of stylish boutiques, restaurants, and watering holes.
+Ubud is the island’s cultural capital where there are frequent musical dance performances, as well as museums and art galleries, plus regular workshops for silverwork, wood carving, and painting.

 Orlando, United States

 If you’re wondering where to go in July for vacation, Orlando is the perfect destination for a fun-filled family adventure.
-The year-round sun is a major draw and so are the world-famous theme parks, the shopping malls, the golf courses and the nightlife.
-You can’t go wrong for beaches either, with some of America’s finest within easy reach.
+The year-round sun is a major draw and so are the world-famous theme parks, the shopping malls, the golf courses, and the nightlife.
+You can’t go wrong for beaches either, with some of America’s finest beaches near Orlando.

-You’ll find favorites like Disney World and Universal, popular with young and old alike, as well as Legoland, Seaworld, Aquatica and Gatorland.
+You’ll find favorites like Disney World and Universal, popular with young and old alike, as well as Legoland, Aquatica, and Gatorland.

 If you want a break from the parks you can explore the ‘other’ side of Orlando – the one that the locals know and love.
 There’s Downtown Orlando, the region’s business district with its iconic skyscrapers, bustling shopping plazas and lovely parks and gardens.
 Slightly further afield there are fantastic places to visit on day trips from Orlando, including the world-famous Kennedy Space Center, and the stunning Florida Everglades.